‘a glittering, cynical, witty and supremely absorbing story’

-In terms of design this book is a work of art, complex Russian motifs run up and down the cover of the dust jacket, in the colours of red, white, blue and gold.
-I loved the cover so much that after a few days I took the grainy dust jacket off to read it.
-Already I could see wear occurring on the shimmering fake gold writing, white marks began to appear at the edges, as I took it around with me and dreaded it’s destruction.
-Yet underneath I found the accursed faux gilt on the spine, a major ware zone, and so baring in mind that dust jackets are there to protect what is underneath, I sacrificed the jacket even though I will likely never take it off.
+In terms of design this book is a work of art.
+Complex Russian motifs run up and down the cover of the dust jacket in the colours of red, white, blue and gold.
+I loved the cover so much that after a few days I took the grainy dust jacket off.
+Already I could see wear occurring on the shimmering fake gold writing, white marks beginning to appear at the edges as I took it around with me.
+Although I dreaded it’s destruction, underneath I found the accursed faux gilt on the spine, a major ware zone, and so baring in mind that dust jackets are there to protect what is underneath I sacrificed the jacket, even though I will likely never take it off.
 Oh beloved irony.

 Miles approaches his preface with all the cynicism one would expect from a western writer.
 Yet at the same time using words that tell of a bittersweet love for his subject.
-The whispering tone seems to ask what changing element is St Petersburg currently oblivious to.
+The whispering tone seems to ask what changing element is St. Petersburg currently oblivious to?
 As he walks up Nevsky Prospekt on a washed out summer day in 1993, Petersburg, he writes, was a stage built for its own play.
 The people who inhabited it gave it its character.
-For each generation put on an absurd, grandiose, brilliant production that puts on a show without betraying where the pulleys and trapdoors are hidden.
-Described as a window on Europe, St Petersburg has also been Europe’s window on Russia.
+For each generation put on an absurd, grandiose, brilliant production without betraying where the pulleys and trapdoors are hidden, or perhaps ignoring the fact they were painfully obvious.
+Described as a window on Europe, St. Petersburg has also been Europe’s window on Russia.
 A comforting and reassuring beacon of familiar civilisation for a perpetually mistrusted nation.
-The stage master smiles.
+The stage-master smiles.
 As I read the predictably engaging preface, I thought, ‘this is also a window on St Petersburg, and part of the Russian identity’, and as it is a history it is the closest you might come to seeing the whole picture, because as with all good productions, the limes help you to see only what the director wishes.

 I haven’t read enough ‘urban biographies’ to know what such a thing should be.
 All I can say is this one concentrates on the evolution of the city and the people and culture that could be found within it.
-It seems proper, though at times it seem like the city isn’t there at all, but then sometimes the scenery of a play seems only incidental to the act then occurring, but without which it would be both pointless and absurd.
-300 years of murderous desire is a work of great technical skill, written with joyously vivid and rich language that allows you to progress with a desire for more.
+It seems proper, though at times it seems like the city isn’t there at all, but then sometimes the scenery of a play seems only incidental to the act then occurring.
+Three Hundred Years of Murderous Desire is a work of great technical skill, written with joyously vivid and rich language that allows you to progress with a desire for more.
 Much like a Tolstoy novel, (one of the few Russian writers not to play a large part in this book), the cast is too vast to name.
-Which means that when reading this book, a work of such sweeping proportion, opens so many doors to the inquisitive mind.

 If the city can be seen as somehow an allegory of Russia’s march to modernity then a few things can be observed, at least in this narrative.
-Russia is able to modernise and modernise quickly, often however practicalities lag behind.
-The tsars accelerated the pace of change and built St Petersburg, having just about reached a shaky parity in art and civilisation with Europe by the fall of the dynasty.
+Russia is able to modernise, and modernise quickly, often however, practicalities lag behind.
+The tsars accelerated the pace of change and built St. Petersburg, having just about reached a shaky parity in art and civilisation with Europe by the fall of the dynasty.
 The actual welfare of the people would remain little better than medieval until the Communists declared another acceleration which in sum did almost exactly the same thing and created an autocracy out of a democracy.
 Built on a Tsarist foundation a workers ‘utopia’ with exactly the same values regarding power and security was formed.
-Unlike the Tsars however, who could at least be argued to have been ordained by God the communist system was a fragile thing based on ideas and half fulfilled promises.
+Unlike the Tsars however, who could at least be argued to have been ordained by God, the communist system was a fragile thing based on ideas and half fulfilled promises.
 If history teaches us anything it is that autocracy tends to be a statistically long lived model of government, the communists weren’t given over 300 years to smooth out the wrinkles, when they got it wrong they continued to trip until they fell.
-The experiment eventually outran its legs and today, Russia, we seem to observe, is running forwards again, as a socialist democracy this time on top of a communist model.
+The experiment eventually outran its legs and today, Russia, we seem to observe, is running forwards again, as a socialist democracy on top of a communist model.
 By the death of Stalin one begins to wonder if Russia might as well have remained under the rule of Tsars.
-Once more the author brings us back to St Petersburg, through architecture, ideas and art.
-St Petersburg was the cradle of Revolution.
-The first was that instigated by Peter the Great, then the Decembrists and then in 1917.
+Once more the author brings us back to St. Petersburg, through architecture, ideas and art the city was the cradle of Revolution.
+The first was that instigated by Peter the Great, then the Decembrists and then 1917.
 The history of the communist party in Russia is the history of its fall.
-As soon as it began, as soon as the hatred for the Tsars was replaced by the fear for the central government, it seemed, like the Romanov’s after the Decembrist revolt to be doomed.
-It seems as if they were on the cusp of reaching stability just before the end.
-Today most simple Russians you see on TV over 50 will speak fondly of the Soviet days, pointing out a fondness for the state welfare system that the west freely sneers at, and disillusioned people in their 40’s who welcomed capitalism in the 1990’s now glumly also harken back to the old days and complain they didn’t sign on for what they have got.
+As soon as it began, as soon as the hatred for the Tsars was replaced by the fear for the central government, it seemed to be doomed.
+Today most simple Russians you see on TV over 50 will speak fondly of the Soviet days, pointing to a nostalgia for the state welfare system that the west freely sneers at.
+Disillusioned people in their 40’s who welcomed capitalism in the 1990’s now also glumly harken back to the old days and complain they didn’t sign on for what they got.